solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/11_00_AppModernization.md

 ###### Determining the evolutionary waypoint

 In this module, we have explored the evolution from classic development and deployment to current modern development and deployment methods.
-As a review, be sure to reference this information to find your starting point and pick your final target.
+As a review, be sure to reference this information to find a starting point and pick the final target.